-Melissa and Rose
+Melissa Drew and Tess Vu

 Each student will be encouraged to see the relationship between effort and achievement as they complete their artworks which will be stored in an individual art folio that is sent home at the end of the school year.